 Before going any further, you'll want to make sure the app displays measurements how you'd like.
 There are two systems available for units, imperial (inch, foot, yard, etc.) and metric (millimeter, centimeter, etc.).
 By default, in the US, it's set to imperial, but you can go to "Measure" in the Settings app to change it if you'd like.

 First, open up Measure either from the home screen, with Siri, or from the Search pane.
 Your iPhone may ask you to move your iPhone around a bit, from side to side and up and down; This is the app calibrating itself to your physical surroundings so that it can make more accurate measurements.

 Once the calibration is completed, a white circular cursor will appear at the center of your screen.
-Point it at the item you want to measure.
-If it's a rectangle, a yellow box should appear over it, which you can tap to have it spit out rough dimensions.
+Point it at the item you want to measure; it's that easy.
+If it's a square or rectangle, a yellow box should appear over it — tap it or the big plug (+) sign to have it spit out rough dimensions.

 Right now, these types of shapes are the only ones the Measure app can detect and spit out dimensions for.
 Circles won't work, and you won't be able to get quick dimensions for a 3D object, i.e., width, length, and height.